List of non-EU countries compliant with new EU antimicrobial requirements

 - antimicrobials either as growth promoters or to increase yield.

-The symbols used in the draft Annex are explained in Table 1.
+The symbols used in the Annex are explained in Table 1.

 For more details see Rules on prohibited antimicrobials in imported animal products.

-The following countries have been added to this new draft list for antimicrobials: Armenia, Benin, Belize, Burkina Faso, Eswatini, Indonesia, India, Iran, Kenya, Mauritius, Nigeria, Sri Lanka, Serbia, Tanzania, Tunisia, Uganda, Uzbekistan, Wallis and Futuna.
+The following countries have been added to the updated list for antimicrobials: Armenia, Benin, Belize, Burkina Faso, Eswatini, Indonesia, India, Iran, Kenya, Mauritius, Nigeria, Sri Lanka, Serbia, Tanzania, Tunisia, Uganda, Uzbekistan, Wallis and Futuna.

 - Brazil: beef, horse, poultry, aquaculture, eggs, honey, casing